ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/a-simple-favor-blu-ray-vinyl-soundtrack.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win A Simple Favor on Blu-Ray and the official vinyl soundtrack!"
+title: "Win A Simple Favor on Blu-ray and the official vinyl soundtrack!"
 competition-description: "<p>In support of A Simple Favor arriving to 4K, Blu-ray\
   \ and DVD on December 18th, we are giving away A Simple Favor on Blu-Ray and the\
   \ official vinyl soundtrack to one of our lucky USA members!
 A Simple Favor is full\
   \ of twists, betrayals, secrets, murder, and revenge.
 The Rotten Tomatoes Certified\
   \ Fresh™ film also stars Henry Golding (Crazy Rich Asians), Andrew Rannells (TV’\
   s “Girls,” TV’s “The Knick”), Linda Cardellini (TV’s “Freaks and Geeks,” Hunter\
-  \ Killer), and Rupert Friend (TV’s “Homeland”).</p> \r\n<p>Do you want to experience\
+  \ Killer), and Rupert Friend (TV’s “Homeland”).</p> \r\n<p>A Simple Favor is available\
+  \ in the US digitally and on 4K, Blu-ray and DVD today from Lionsgate!
+Do you want\
-  \ a stylish thriller that’s “wildly entertaining’’?
-Click below for a chance to\
+  \ to experience a stylish thriller that’s “wildly entertaining’’?
+Click below for\
-  \ win!</p>"
+  \ a chance to win!</p>"
-hero-header: "Win A Simple Favor on Blu-Ray and the official vinyl soundtrack!"
+hero-header: "Win A Simple Favor on Blu-ray and the official vinyl soundtrack!"
 terms-confirmation: "asimplefavor-terms.pdf"
 banner-img: "https://assets.expresslyapp.com/asset-50783f60-9712-4929-b6cd-0365775bb0db.jpg"
 logo-left-href: "aaa.nme.com"